dansinker/tacofancy/README.md

 * If you are creating a [full taco](/full_tacos), be sure to also create the related [base layer](/base_layers) ingredient and [mixins](/mixins) that go in it.
 Link to those individual recipes within your [full taco](/full_tacos) to create object-oriented taco goodness.

+* Once you have created all your various taco objects (even if it's just one) update the [index](INDEX.md) so that it gets listed.
+While we do have people checking every now and then, *you can help keep the index up-to-date* by updating your stuff as part of your pull request.

 * Please name your files with underscores_in_place_of_spaces so that links remain readable and aren't%20full%20of%20bullshit.